Houston Heights Woman's Club: Membership

-The annual fee for being a member of the club is one-hundred dollars in cash/check or online payment for one-hundred and three dollars.
+The annual fee for being a member of the club is $100 in cash/check or online payment for $103.
 There is no requirement to be a woman or a member of the Heights community, but the majority of the members are female and live in the Heights community and many events and activities are aimed towards women of the community.